Simran2404/power-stability-analysis/README.md

 **Model definition:**
-**What is a feedforward neural network and how does it work?**

-In its most basic definition, a feed forward neural network is a single layer perceptron.The feed-forward model is the simplest type of neural network because the input is only processed in one direction..In this model, a sequence of inputs enter the layer and are multiplied by the weights.If the sum of the values is more than the predetermined threshold,the output value is 1, and if the sum of these values is less than the predetermined threshold ,the output value is -1.The neural network compares the outputs of its nodes with the desired values using a property known as the delta rule, allowing the network to alter its weights through training to create more accurate output values.
+In this model, a sequence of inputs enter the layer and are multiplied by the weights.If the sum of the values is more than the predetermined threshold,the output value is 1, and if the sum of these values is less than the predetermined threshold ,the output value is -1.The neural network compares the outputs of its nodes with the desired values using a property known as the delta rule, allowing the network to alter its weights through training to create more accurate output values.
 This training and learning procedure results in gradient descent.
 The artificial neural network (ANN) architecture reflects a sequential structure with:

 ● one input layer (12 input nodes);